February 07, 2014 –

 During the banquet a power-point presentation about Hale was featured before he was formally recognized.
 Interviews with Jim Potter, Tribal Secretary, Cathleen Reed, longtime neighbor and friend, and Laura Thackery from Our Lady of the Snows Church, were included in the power-point presentation.
 Following that, Reed and family member Jerry Tuckwin spoke on Hale’s behalf and then the PBPN Tribal Council came forth and presented Hale with a Pendleton blanket.
 Hale then spoke at the podium and gave his thanks.

 Hale was also recognized for other contributions he has made.
-He is active with the Our Lady of the Snows Catholic Church on the reservation and was the primary caretaker for the Shipshee Cemetery for several years.
-It was also Roy who initiated placing specially-made military markers on the graves of Potawatomi veterans buried in cemeteries on the reservation.
+He is active with the Our Lady of the Snows Catholic Church on the common land and was the primary caretaker for the Shipshee Cemetery for several years.
+It was also Roy who initiated placing specially-made military markers on the graves of Potawatomi veterans buried in cemeteries on the common land.
 He has also been an active member in the Jackson County Historical Society.

-Chronologically, Roy Aloysius Hale was born on the Prairie Band Potawatomi reservation in Mayetta, Kan. on Oct.
+Chronologically, Roy Aloysius Hale was born on the Prairie Band Potawatomi Common Land in Mayetta, Kan. on Oct.
 19, 1929 to Jane (Blandin) and Joseph P. “Shakey” Hale.
-During his youth, he and his brother Lawrence “Emery” were raised by their grandmother “Pit-ti-saw” who spoke only the Potawatomi language and lived on the Potawatomi reservation.
+During his youth, he and his brother Lawrence “Emery” were raised by their grandmother “Pit-ti-saw” who spoke only the Potawatomi language and lived on the Potawatomi Common Land.